department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 ## How do I request a Higher-Level Review?

-Depending on the type of benefit claim, you can use our online request tool, submit a paper form by mail, or fax, or drop it off in person at a regional benefit office near you.
+Depending on the type of benefit claim, you can use our online request tool, submit a paper form by mail or fax, or drop it off in person at a regional benefit office near you.

 **Online**

 To request a Higher-Level Review for a disability claim, you can use our online request tool.
 This online option is currently available only for disability claims.

-**Please sign in to request a Higher-Level Review online** Try signing in with your DS Logon, My HealtheVet, or ID.me account.
+**Please sign in to request a Higher-Level Review online**

+Try signing in with your DS Logon, My HealtheVet, or ID.me account.
 If you don't have any of those accounts, you can create one.

 Sign in or create an account

 **By mail, fax, or in person**

 Fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>